 Naguib Elias Abdula is one of Mozambique’s most renowned artists.
 He was a painter and muralist during the 1970s, “a decade of revolutions, heroes, and change”.
 His work has been exhibited at the United Nations Headquarters and the Vatican.

 “Naguib’s entrance into the art world was a result of the political and social changes of 1974.
 Historical moments inspired artists and changed the centuries-old drama of colonial oppression in Mozambique, Angola, Cape Verde, São Tomé, and Guinea-Bissau.”

 Naguib Abdula remembers, “The civil war was very violent for me, because we were confined and didn’t understand what war was and what was happening.”

-When independence came, Naguib “went out into the streets to do murals and paintings”.
+When independence came, Naguib “went out into the streets to create murals and paintings”.
 He remembers that the country “had an illiteracy rate of around 97 percent, and that communication was often through drawings”.

 José Craveirinha, known as the “poet of Mozambique”, encouraged Naguib to become an artist.
 At the time, a “newborn Mozambican nation was still overcoming its armed struggle for national liberation.”